Your parenting style can greatly affect how your kids grow up.

 To be responsive as a parent is to react with sensitivity and emotion, tending to their children’s needs and ensuring they are nurtured well.

-Parents are usually very accepting and open to their children’s development and the needs which follow.
+Parents are usually very accepting and open to their children’s development and the following needs.
 Usually absent from authoritarian parents and permissive parents.

 A demanding tone is led with more controlling connotations, seeking ways to demand emotions or outcomes.

-It comes with tighter boundaries and rules and usually lacking uninvolved parenting or permissive parents.
+It comes with tighter boundaries and rules and usually lacks uninvolved parenting or permissive parents.